MohamedElayech/ArchIA/README.md

 ## Purpose

-The project allows users to input architectural ideas in plain text, and get back structured diagrams showing Stakeholders, Goals, Principles, Constraints, and more, automatically laid out in Draw.io.
+The project allows users to input architectural ideas in plain text, and get back structured diagrams showing Stakeholders, Goals, Principles, Constraints, and more, automatically laid out in Draw.io or archimate.

 ---